joanapaulas/training-material/topics/transcriptomics/tutorials/functional-enrichment/tutorial.md

 > 4. In the tool menu, navigate to `Filter and Sort -> Filter data on any column using simple expressions`.
 >
 >    > ### {% icon comment %} Comments
->    > The study sample represents the differentially expressed genes.
-These were chosen as having an adjusted p-value (last column) smaller than a given threshold.
+>    > The study set represents the differentially expressed genes.
+These were chosen as having an adjusted p-value for the differential expression test (last column) smaller than a given threshold.
 This value is arbitrary, so you may choose the level of significance you want.
-In this case, we select the genes with an adjusted p-value < 0,05.
+In this case, we selected the genes with an adjusted p-value < 0,05.
 If you open the *trapnellPopulation.tab* file, the column 7 corresponds to the **p-values**.
 >    {: .comment}
 >
 >    > Let's go create the study sample.